home-assistant/developers.home-assistant/docs/auth_api.md

 ## Long-lived access token

-A long-lived access token is usally used for 3rd party API calls and webhook-ish integrations.
+A long-lived access token is usually used for 3rd party API calls and webhook-ish integrations.
 To generate a long-lived access token, an active websocket connection has to be established.

 Send websocket command `auth/long_lived_access_token` will create a long-lived access token for current user.
 Access token will not be saved in Home Assistant.
 User need to record the token in secure place.